AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

 [!DNL MBI] Dashboards give you a quick view of your store's performance and sales activity at a glance.
 Individual dashboards can be shared with other users and organized into logical groups.
 You can also set different levels of permission for other users.

-It is easy to create a new report, add it to a dashboard, and export the data to Excel.
+It is easy to create a report, add it to a dashboard, and export the data to Excel.
 Charts and reports can be resized and dragged into position on the dashboard.

 ![Dashboard](../../assets/magento-bi-report-builder-revenue-by-products-formula-report-holiday-sales-dashboard.png)

 ## Creating dashboards {#createdash}

-Dashboards are essentially sharable, themed buckets for the analyses you create in the Report Builders.
+Dashboards are sharable, themed buckets for the analyses you create in the Report Builders.
 This is how you can encourage your team to collaborate and maintain a single source of truth across your organization.

 *If you are an Admin or a Standard user*, you can create a dashboard by clicking the `Dashboard Options` dropdown and choosing `Create New dashboard`.